Traffic Management Hi-Vis Requirements (UK)

 Traffic management teams frequently work in close proximity to moving vehicles, often at speed and sometimes in reduced visibility conditions such as poor weather, early mornings, evenings or night operations.

 Because of this, workers must be clearly visible from a distance and from multiple angles.
 High-visibility clothing helps drivers identify workers sooner and react appropriately.
+In these environments, employers often specify garments such as hi vis traffic jackets, weather-protective hi vis jackets and compliant hi vis trousers to achieve the required visibility level.

 šŸ‘‰ EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)